 It’s necessary to have a general understanding of interchange-plus pricing in order to understand how the clearing fee functions.
 We’ve explained interchange-plus in detail here, so I’ll just give a quick overview in this article.

-For example, a processor that offers a business “interchange-plus 0.25% and $0.10” is essentially telling the business it will pass the cost of interchange and assessments to the business and then make its markup by charging 0.25% of sales volume and $0.10 per transaction.
+A processor that offers a business “interchange-plus 0.25% and $0.10” is essentially telling the business it will pass the cost of interchange and assessments to the business and then make its markup by charging 0.25% of sales volume and $0.10 per transaction.

 This is how Wells Fargo’s interchange-plus pricing functions, as well.
 However, the Interchange Clearing Fee adds an additional charge over the original stated markup.